DataSF/datasf.github.io/academy/_posts/2016-03-05-advanced-excel.md

 ## About this course

-This video-guided workshop is the third in a series of Excel workshops offered by the Data Academy.
-In this course, the instructor guides attendees through the course material by showing high-quality training videos from Lynda.com.&nbsp; It provides the Data Academy’s most advanced level of Excel training.&nbsp;
+This video-guided workshop is the third in a series of Excel workshops offered by Data Academy.
+In this course, the instructor guides attendees through the course material by showing high-quality training videos from [Lynda.com](https://drive.google.com/file/d/0BwRgeGq-b8f9eVNXQU9BNEJJVHc/view?usp=sharing). &nbsp;This course provides Data Academy’s most advanced level of Excel training.&nbsp;

 We encourage experienced Excel users to register for this fast-paced course.